-The system must allow about 600 ns for each cycle to be completed and also must hold the SAR (address lines) active for both cycles.
-(Figure 2-12 shows the cycle timings.)
+The system must allow approximately 600 ns for each cycle to be completed and also must hold the SAR (address lines) for both cycles.
+(The cycle timings are shown on Figure 2-12.)

-Storage Timer
+Storage Clock

 Each read call/write call signal turns on the timing control latch.
-This starts the storage timer which is a delay line tapped at 25 ns intervals.
-This timing control latch is turned off after 225 ns, so the duration of each delayed pulse is about 225 ns.
-These pulses are wired to AND circuits to provide timing signals.
+This starts the clock which is a delay line tapped at 25 ns intervals.
+The timing control latch is turned off after 225 ns, so the duration of each delayed pulse is approximately 225 ns.
+These pulses are wired to AND circuits to provide composite timing signals as required.

-• Figure 2-12.
-Storage Read/Write Cycle Timings
+Figure 2-12.
+Storage Read Cycle Timings